-Medical mistakes in the maternity ward: How to ensure safety within the UK’s maternity units
+Medical mistakes in the maternity ward: How to ensure safety within maternity units

 For expectant families, entering the maternity ward at your local hospital should be an exciting time.
 However, the press is again highlighting the fact that some families leave the maternity ward devastated due to the failings of the NHS.

 A report provided by the Royal College of Obstetricians and Gynaecologists highlights various failures of maternity care, including staff members concentrating on just one element of care for the mother and therefore missing imperative observations which could potentially result in further harm being caused to both mother and baby.
 Other factors include breakdowns in communication on maternity units, and the fact that anaesthetists were not closely involved with problem labours.
 Furthermore, sufficient birthing plans had not been put in place in order to deal with pre-existing conditions of the mother to ensure that the health of both mother and baby were not affected during labour.

 Of course, we must not underestimate the level of pressure that the NHS and its staff are under.
-However, many of the baby deaths and serious injuries that have occurred are due to NHS staff members not following guidelines or best practise.
+However, many of the baby deaths and serious injuries that have occurred are due to NHS staff members not following guidelines or best practice.